Translate

 This is the matchup that has occurred most often in World Series history, which is basically to say that the Dodgers are the team the Yankees have faced most often.
 The Yankees have a large edge in their Series showdowns, but the Dodgers have had a couple of memorable wins (1963, 1955)

-The Yankees' rise goes back to acquiring Babe Ruth in 1919; the Dodgers' to breaking the color line with Jackie Robinson, and then Roy Campanella in the early Fifties, .
+The Yankees' rise goes back to acquiring Babe Ruth in 1919; the Dodgers' to breaking the color line with Jackie Robinson and adding Roy Campanella in the early Fifties, .
 Neither team has spent much time away from the top of the standings since then.

 In my career as a Reds fan, they are both among the teams which I hated, and envied, most often.
 After my initial negative impressions of them formed, it was their habit of buying the most expensive players which irritated me, as it made my small-market team's chances ever more difficult.